SiddheshKanawade/Cache-Simulator/README.md

 - To run this project in the local environment, you must have python and necessary libraries installed.
 - Use: `python3 main.py` to run the file in local environment after cloning the github repository.
 - Output file named as `output.txt` will be created.

+## Note
+- The project is now also hosted using Flask.